Skip to content

 Country-by-Country Report (CbCR) data aggregation - BEPS Action 13 Aggregate revenues (related and unrelated party), profit before tax, tax accrued and paid, stated capital, accumulated earnings, employees and tangible assets per tax jurisdiction for groups with consolidated revenue exceeding EUR 750 million per OECD threshold?
 Rules Engine Auditor

-OECD BEPS Action 13 CbCR + OECD Country-by-Country Reporting XML Schema 2.0; jurisdictional filing (US Form 8975 + Schedule A, UK CT600, EU DAC4, German Section 138a AO); deterministic aggregation from financial statements; subject to Big-4 PCAOB AS 2410 substantive testing
+OECD BEPS Action 13 CbCR uses the OECD Country-by-Country Reporting XML Schema 2.0, with jurisdictional filing via US Form 8975, UK CT600, EU DAC4 and German Section 138a AO.
+Aggregation from the financial statements is deterministic and subject to Big-4 substantive testing under PCAOB AS 2410.

 Decision Record